back to the MAIN INDEX

 Amidst the battle of winds,

-They would be split in two like a pomegranate.
+It would split them like a pomegranate.

 Ah!
-You can't argue much with seas...
+You can't argue with the sea...

 Of course, there's no doubt about it,